Lamarcke/Jakan/README.md

 The main reason for this change is described in this [issue](https://github.com/Lamarcke/Jakan/issues/2).

-When this happens, this README will be updated acorddingly, you can be sure that the code present in the quickstart guides below are the correct way.
+When this happens, this README will be updated accordingly, you can be sure that the code present in the quickstart guides below are the correct way.

 If you have a service built on top of this project, and don't want to update now, you can pin the `0.9` branch from this